sabyrzhan/angular-fundamentals/README.md

   * HTTP request to server using RsJs Observables

 Chapter 15:
   * Unit and isolated testing using Karma - test runtime env and jasmine - mocking fx.

+Chapter 16:
+  * Integration test using `TestBed` to configure and provide runtime environment.
+  * mocking using custom objects with custom mock methods
+  * Deep integration test -- including all dependent components
+  * Shallow integration test -- using `NO_ERROR_SCHEMA` schema

 ## Development server